top of page

 Biography

-Always passionate about promoting art music performance, supporting fellow artists, and encouraging new music creation and performance, in 2011 Brieley founded an award-winning and innovative Brisbane concert series, assisted by the local Steinway & Sons piano distributors.
-This grew into DeClassified Music which ran until 2016 and was described as “a great addition to the Brisbane Scene” (RealTime Arts) and as exploiting "a critical mass of grass-roots interest in genuinely innovative music and art that is not confined to predictable and formal presentational settings” (Liam Viney, University of Queensland School of Music).
+Always passionate about promoting art music performance, supporting fellow artists, and encouraging new music creation and performance, in 2011 Brieley founded an award-winning and innovative Brisbane concert series assisted by the local Steinway & Sons piano distributors.
+This grew into DeClassified Music which ran as a Brisbane concert series until 2016, it being described as “a great addition to the Brisbane Scene” (RealTime Arts) and as exploiting "a critical mass of grass-roots interest in genuinely innovative music and art that is not confined to predictable and formal presentational settings” (University of Queensland School of Music).
 Reviews of live performances included “lived up to high expectations” (Brisbane Weekender), “one of the best and most exciting ‘jazz with strings’ recordings that I’ve heard” (The Jazz Mann), and "who knew classical music could be so fun, am I right?"
 (The Factory Diaries).
 Events were featured in two Queensland Music Festivals, supported by the Australia Council of the Arts and Arts Queensland, and her series was awarded a Creative Sparks Award from the Brisbane City Council.

-Brieley continues to bring together collaborations, promote new music, and produce events via DeClassified Music - recent productions have been Electro Lieder in 2023, nominated for 'Best in Music' at the Sydney Fringe Festival; Grand Duet: Windows into contrasting worlds from 2024, Tempo Rubato describing this as having "incredible repertoire” and being “delivered with so much power and conviction”; Ambient Delights which featured at The Church/Phoenix Central Park in Sydney; and Lyrical Masterpieces was toured by Musica Viva in 2025/26.
+Brieley's recent Sydney-based collaborations for DeClassified Music have been Electro Lieder in 2023, nominated for 'Best in Music' at the Sydney Fringe Festival; Grand Duet: Windows into contrasting worlds from 2024, Melbourne's Tempo Rubato describing this as having "incredible repertoire” and being “delivered with so much power and conviction”; Ambient Delights which featured at The Church/Phoenix Central Park in Sydney; and Lyrical Masterpieces was toured by Musica Viva in 2025/26.

 Video